 Although there is a credit card fee for purchasing flights through this method, the airline does offer customers a complimentary checked-in bag (which is rare for international flights), which is the only perk offered on this service—everything else comes with a cost, much like Spirit Airlines in the United States.

 Additionally, if a flight is canceled unexpectantly, you might be bumped to another travel date without compensation, which makes this airline ideal for travelers with flexible vacation times but a little risky for those on a tight schedule.

 Although Transavia serves over 80 destinations in Europe and Northern Africa, some cities are only accessible from one of the three hubs of this airline.

-Because this is a budget airline, prices can be as low as 25 Euro (about 30 dollars) per flight, and rarely exceeds 140 Euro (167 dollars).
-Keep in mind, though, that additional checked bagged, carry-ons, and amenities on your flight could significantly increase the overall price of your trip.
+Because this is a budget airline, prices can be as low as 25 Euro ($30) per flight, and rarely exceeds 140 Euro ($167).
+Keep in mind, though, that additional checked bagged, carry-ons and amenities on your flight could significantly increase the overall price of your trip.
 If you're planning to travel on a budget, it's best to pack some snacks and refrain from buying anything on the flight—or just wait until you get to your destination and sample some local cuisine for a much better price.